 Traditional forecasting methods may be limiting as they analyze local factors that affect aviation demand.
 For a market like GFK, changes in the aviation industry such as the introduction of Allegiant Airlines significantly affect actual enplanements by capturing passengers from new markets.
 The lowering of the market leakage to other airports, for example, would affect demand captured at GFK.
+The USD-CAD exchange rate also plays a significant factor.
 Various GFK-specific air service scenarios were analyzed accounting for potential new service using data from the PDA.